hamilton-lima/pocketbase-sandbox/experiment1-send-data-for-connected-players/diary.md

 PocketProvider.init() is called twice... https://react.dev/learn/synchronizing-with-effects#not-an-effect-initializing-the-application
 <React.StrictMode> works like that in dev mode when refactoring prevent this.
 - update is not working properly another@foo.com/12345678
+- increase counter in your own session

 #### to do
-- increase counter in your own session
 - refactor PocketProvider.tsx to isolate: PocketProvider, AuthProvider and SessionProvider
+  - use reduceRight composition strategy from here https://matheusplessmann.com/avoid-provider-hell-with-composition/
+  - PocketProvider - keep connection to pocketbase and expose pb state
+  - AuthProvider - authentication only
+  - SessionProvider - user session, rename to GameStateProvider, session has similar context to authentication

 - return record with proper data type
+  - can we export classes from pocketbase?
+  - can we generate a swagger and then generate the models only?